liuzhousi/FPGC4/Documentation/docs/progress.md

 - Reorder AND TEST! memory map
 - Write system test code in C
 - Implement true GPIO
+- Different SPI speeds for different modules (25MHz for W5500 and SPI flash)
 - Improve C compiler
-- Proper placement of Synchronizers (dual flip flops)
+- Proper placement of Synchronizers (dual flip flops).
+Make single module at top verilog file, put all signals in this one module
+- Stabilize PS/2 input?
+- Stabilize GPIO when module
+- Remove stabilizers in CPU
 - UART buffer in hardware
+- Move ROM to MU
 - Improve and write more libraries
 - Clean up and improve tools/scripts (arguments/functionality)
 - Clean up unused files in PCB folders